spotlightpa/poor-richard/content/news/2023-07-05-SPLBUDGETDEAL.md

 +++
-blurb = "Sources say the governor is looking for ways to appease House Democrats who are opposed to sending tax dollars to private schools." byline = "Stephen Caruso of Spotlight PA, Kate Huangpu of Spotlight PA, and Katie Meyer of Spotlight PA" description = "School choice vouchers may be cut from Pennsylvania budget in new plan under negotiation with Democrats." image = "external/yeb981tgd8jx3c5yqvvdcvft8g.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Gov. Josh Shapiro is negotiating a possible budget deal that circumvents the state Senate." internal-id = "SPLBUDGETDEAL" kicker = "The Capitol" modal-exclude = false published = 2023-07-05T11:58:16.09-04:00 slug = "Pennsylvania-budget-Josh-Shapiro-education-school-vouchers-deal" suppress-date = false title = "Shapiro exploring ways to scrap school vouchers in end-run on Senate Republicans" title-tag = "PA Gov. Josh Shapiro may abandon school voucher push" topics = ["The Capitol"]
+blurb = "Pa.
+Gov. Josh Shapiro says he has promised House Democrats that he will strip a contentious private school voucher program out of the budget in exchange for their support." byline = "Stephen Caruso of Spotlight PA, Kate Huangpu of Spotlight PA, and Katie Meyer of Spotlight PA" description = "School choice vouchers will be cut from the Pennsylvania budget in a new plan under negotiation with Democrats." image = "external/yeb981tgd8jx3c5yqvvdcvft8g.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Gov. Josh Shapiro says he has negotiated a budget deal that circumvents the state Senate." internal-id = "SPLBUDGETDEAL" kicker = "The Capitol" modal-exclude = false published = 2023-07-05T11:58:16.09-04:00 slug = "Pennsylvania-budget-Josh-Shapiro-education-school-vouchers-deal" suppress-date = false title = "Pa.
+Gov. Shapiro says he will scrap school vouchers in end-run on Senate Republicans" title-tag = "PA Gov. Josh Shapiro will abandon school voucher push" topics = ["The Capitol"]
 +++